 - Improper or unsafe use of ladders

-- Failure to observe powered industrial truck safety regulations
+- Failure to observe industrial truck safety regulations

 - Improper or inadequate fall protection training

-- Safety violations regarding machinery and machine guarding
+- Safety violations regarding machinery and machine guards

 - Lack of proper eye and face protection

-OSHA reports that in the more than four decades of the organization’s existence, workplace deaths have decreased from 38 a day in 1970 to 14 a day in 2017.
-With 10 regional offices and 85 local area offices, the agency conducted more than 32,000 federal inspections in 2018, along with nearly 41,000 inspections in accordance with state plans.
+OSHA reports that in the more than four decades of the organization’s existence, national workplace deaths have decreased from 38 a day in 1970 to 14 a day in 2017.
+With 10 regional offices and 85 local area offices, the agency conducted more than 32,000 federal inspections in 2018, and nearly 41,000 inspections in accordance with state plans.

-How Can a Brockton Construction Accident Lawyer Help Me?
+How Our Brockton Construction Accident Lawyers Can Help You